Yerya/ImpreCV/docs/BACKEND-REQUIREMENTS.md

 ## 5. Conclusion

 The project successfully implements a modern, secure, and scalable web application.
-It meets all critical thesis backend requirements while making pragmatic architectural choices (Supabase Client, Modular Monolith) that align with modern industry best practices for efficiency and maintainability.
+It meets all critical thesis backend requirements while making pragmatic architectural choices (Supabase Client, Modular Monolith, Docker containerization) that align with modern industry best practices for efficiency and maintainability.